How do our visions of the future

-In association with the 'Reading the Bible in the Context of Islam' research project headed by Dr Ida Glaser at CMCS Oxford, we are announcing our first research project at CMCS Houston.
+This first research project from CMCS Houston is being conducted in association with the 'Reading the Bible in the Context of Islam' research project headed by Dr. Ida Glaser at CMCS Oxford.

-The project will investigate the interpretation of the biblical book of Daniel, the reception of the character of Daniel and the use of associated apocalyptic material in Islamic contexts.
-It will be particularly concerned with the impact of Daniel (and associated material) on Christian-Muslim relations throughout history, and with consequent links between religious thought and public policy in today's world.
+The project investigates the interpretation of the biblical book of Daniel, the reception of the character of Daniel and the use of associated apocalyptic material in Islamic contexts.
+It is particularly concerned with the impact of Daniel (and associated material) on Christian-Muslim relations throughout history, and with consequent links between religious thought and public policy in today's world.

-Conference output will include an edited volume of selected papers in the 'Routledge Reading the Bible in Islamic Context' series and some more accessible material for religious communities and policy makers in the USA.
+The project editorial team is now working on a book for the 'Routledge Reading the Bible in Islamic Context' series.
+Intended future publications include more accessible material for religious communities and policy makers in the USA.

 There is intrinsic academic interest in bringing together scholars from different disciplines around this theme.
 To our knowledge, there has never been any attempt at a focused study of how the range of material relating to Daniel has been used both by Muslims and by non-Muslims in relation to Islam.
 However, there are also compelling reasons for doing this study at this point in history: it is relevant to understanding today’s world, and can contribute to affecting factors which influence social and international policies as well as personal attitudes and relationships.